ithinkright/MyChat-BackEnd/README.md

 # MyChat-BackEnd
-A project for MyChat to take part in software game
+A project for MyChat to take part in software game(BackEnd)

 #### Code Structure